 I’m going to be blunt… Athletic Greens is an acquired taste.

 Upon my first sip, I thought they tasted like someone had collected a bunch of grass clippings and blended them up with a drop of bubblegum extract.
 It has an earthy flavor with hints of sweetness.
-It’s not a bad flavor, but I’d say it’s not a good flavor either.

-Over time, however, I’ve definitely gotten used to it.
+Over time, I’ve definitely gotten used to it.
 It’s similar to when I first started drinking coffee or dry red wines.
 At first, I was not a fan but drank them because I enjoyed the activities and atmospheres associated with each.
 The more I drank, the more I learned to love and appreciate both.

 The same is true for Athletic Greens.
 Now that I’ve been drinking it daily for a while, I barely even notice the taste when I’m having them.
 It just tastes like morning to me!